bitovi/academy/src/react-native/07-debugging-devtools/debugging-devtools.md

 npm run start
 ```

 The application should be running in Android Studio.
-Open the terminal and run the following command:

-// TODO

-✏️ Run:
+✏️ In a **new** command-line interface (CLI) window, run:

 ```shell
 adb shell input keyevent 82